 Family-centered COVID-19 Precautions

 In fact, as Dom went through testing and examinations in preparation for his eventual surgeries, Pamela and Kevin were thrilled with the family-centered approach to COVID-19 precautions at CHOP.
 In California, only one parent at a time could be with the baby and they had to always wear a mask.
 At CHOP, both parents could be in Dom’s room at the same time, and when no staff members were present, they could remove their face masks.

 “We were so happy to be with him, together, and with no masks,” Pamela says.
 “It made it easier to bond with him.
 Back home, he had never seen our faces without a mask and only one of us could be with him at a time.”

 Genetic test results confirming Dominic’s dual diagnoses came while he was under the care of inpatient endocrinologist Katherine Lord, MD, for his HI and geneticist Jennifer Kalish, MD, PhD, for the BWS.

 Two Successful Surgeries

 To treat Dominic’s hyperinsulinism, Surgeon-in-Chief N. Scott Adzick, MD, MMM, performed a 98% pancreatectomy.
-Two and a half weeks later, Jesse Taylor, MD, Chief of the Division of Plastic and Reconstructive Surgery, performed a tongue reduction (hemiglossectomy) to make it easier for Dom to feed.
+Two and a half weeks later, Jesse Taylor, MD, Chief of the Division of Plastic, Reconstructive and Oral Surgery, performed a tongue reduction (hemiglossectomy) to make it easier for Dom to feed.
 Both surgeries were successful.
 Six weeks after the family had arrived in Philadelphia, it returned to the West Coast, by car, with a much healthier baby.